din/compose/README.md

 }
 ```

-> ❗️ Compose permits subscriptions to emitters only within a component: a component can subscribe to emitters defined by the component itself, or by any child component.
+> ❗️ Compose permits subscriptions to emitters only within a component scope: a component can subscribe to emitters defined by the component itself, or by any child component.
 It is not possible to subscribe to events in parent components!

 `Component` requires us to have a presentation layer.
 It is usually defined in the appropriate `+View.swift` file: